abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LS.rst

 ..  only:: draft

     - :file:`Makefile`.
-    - :file:`jobshop.h`: This file contents the ``JobShopData`` class that records the data for job-shop problems.
+    - :file:`jobshop.h`: This file contents the ``JobShopData`` class that records the data for job-shop problem instances.
 This file is used throughout all the examples.
     - :file:`report_jobshopdata.cc`: a simple program to report the content of job-shop problem instances in JSSP or Taillard's formats.
     - :file:`abz9`: a job-shop problem instance in JSSP format.